-If a pupil, following a blow to the head, loses consciousness for however short a period, or appears dazed or confused or suffers any disturbance of vision, it is essential that

-- they do not resume the game or activity in which they were engaged - they are taken to the Health Centre as soon as possible accompanied by someone who witnessed the accident and can give some account of it to the medical staff - If there is a risk of a neck injury, the patient must not be moved, and the health centre informed so as to attend the pupil at the scene.
+If a pupil sustains a head injury, it is essential that they are referred to the School Health Centre under supervision immediately.
+The School Nurses will follow the School's Head Injury and Concussion Policy.
+If there is a risk of a neck injury, the patient must not be moved, and the health centre informed so as to attend the pupil at the scene.